 Terpenes and the entourage effect

-Cannabis strains have a terpene profile that gives that strain it's signature taste and smell.
+Cannabis cultivars have a terpene profile that gives each cultivar it's signature taste and smell.
 However terpenes play a bigger role than just smell and taste, they have health benefits as well.
-Terpenes are believed to be a crucial player in the entourage effect and aids in the role of that strains effects on your body such as appetite, pain and mood.
+Terpenes are believed to be a crucial player in the entourage effect and plays a role in how each cultivar effects our body, such as appetite, pain and mood.

 Do you vaporize cannabis?